 What if this “someday” became today – where rising leaders were equipped to love God through service to others?

 Veritas Institute for Leadership and Innovation (founded in 2009) is located in the Bay Area and ideally situated to serve as a hub for educating the next generation of entrepreneurial visionaries.
-The region offers access to premier institutions of higher education, pockets of tremendous wealth, and the Silicon Valley.
+The region offers access to premier institutions of higher education, pockets of tremendous wealth, and Silicon Valley.
 Yet at the same time, the region suffers from tremendous social and economic challenges.
 As students are encouraged to explore their unique God-given callings, creative processes, inspirations, and potentials – we encourage them to see a world full of extraordinary possibilities.

 In 2012, Veritas founder created the Caritas Scholars Program and Social Entrepreneurship Lab and launched at Pacific Bay Christian School (formerly Alma Heights Christian Schools).
 It is believed to be the nation’s first faith-based entrepreneurial leadership program designed to equip high school students to respond to social problems.
 As Caritas Scholars develop a passion that drives their compassion for the world, they are encouraged to identify specific social issues and implement viable solutions for those challenges.

 At Veritas, we exist to provide education with a purpose to students of all ages.
-We are using a Gospel-centered design process to enable students to translate ideas of educational and life success into meaningful action oriented towards others.
-This unique process is an incarnational, iterative methodology that centers upon faith as the foundational source of human dignity, empathy for the human condition, and for development of innovative solutions to societal challenges.
+We are using a Gospel-centered design process to enable students to translate ideas of educational and life success into meaningful action-oriented towards others.
+This unique process is an incarnational, iterative methodology that centers upon faith as the foundational source of human dignity, empathy for the human condition, and for the development of innovative solutions to societal challenges.

 Our vision is to inspire the next generation of innovative, Christ-following leaders who will understand the past, impact the present, and dream of what can be in the future.

 Aspiring Ministers.
 Technologists.
 Doctors.
 Filmmakers.
 Professional Athletes.
 Musicians.
 Social Entrepreneurs.
 Veritas is preparing emerging Christian luminaries to realize their full potential – to love God and serve others well.
-Our interdisciplinary, award-winning, purpose driven model equips students of all ages to explore and discover their mission in the world through a series of workshops, mentorship experiences, and student led projects.
+Our interdisciplinary, award-winning, purpose-driven model equips students of all ages to explore and discover their mission in the world through a series of workshops, mentorship experiences, and student-led projects.

 A recent study suggests 65% of students will be employed in jobs that have not yet been created.
 So whether a student is still in the discovery process or feels “the call” to find a cure for cancer, bring an end to modern slavery, or contribute in any other capacity – Veritas Institute empowers rising leaders with an “entrepreneurial leadership toolkit” to cultivate lives of significance in every sphere of influence.
 Regardless of the station in life they might find themselves now or in the future (ie. student, parent, barista, teacher, waitress, or lawyer), the primary goal is that each individual might find themselves – by the grace of God – fully engaged in His restorative work in the world.